robstoll/atrium/.github/CONTRIBUTING.md

 this way we can assign the task to you (so that others know there is already someone working on the issue) and it gives us the chance to have a look at the description again and revise if necessary.

-When working on an issue, we recommend you do the following on git:
+Dealing with Git for the first time?
+Here are some recommendations for how to set up Git when working on an issue:
-- create a new branch for the issue using `git checkout -b <branch-name>` (preferrably, the branch name should be descriptive of the issue or the change being made, e.g `#200-add-feature`.)
+- create a new branch for the issue using `git checkout -b <branch-name>` (preferrably, the branch name should be descriptive of the issue or the change being made, e.g `#108-path-exists`.)
 Working on a new branch makes it easier to make more than one pull request.
 - add this repository as a remote repository using `git remote add upstream https://github.com/robstoll/atrium.git`.
 You will use this to